I recently received a suggestion for a blog post from the cryptically named “GL”

 Our summer slow-down is long too.
 People often ask me when our “off” season is, and I reply that it begins when the temperatures climb above 105° fahrenheit and ends when the temperature drops back below 105°.
 This usually corresponds with dates in mid May and mid October.
 This means that we have five long months without much activity in the gallery.

-There are a number of implications of this slow season.
+There are a number of implications of a slow season.
 First, we really have to make hay while the sun shines during our busy season.
 We have to make enough sales to cover our overhead and save up a reserve to carry us through the slow summer months.

 Many of you also experience slower times in your business as the art market in your local area enters a slower time of year.
 Allow me to share some of the activities we engage in during the slow times – activities that you might find helpful as you are planning for your slow times.